sgraine/bag-of-seagrass/README.md

 ## Quick Start

 ### Inference
--Models and script provided for our ensemble of SeaCLIP and SeaFeats to perform inference on a test image (provided).
+-Models and script provided for our ensemble of SeaCLIP and SeaFeats to perform inference on a test image, assuming that it is placed in a folder called 'TestImage'.
+The output inferences will be saved, assuming there is a folder available in the directory called 'SaveTestInferences'.

 -Run the inference script: